R3L1X/hello-world/README.md

 First repository

 Completed introductory course of Java and basic programming principles.
-Also, if you eat pre-cooked flour tortillas from the store, you're subhuman :)
+<br> Also, if you eat pre-cooked flour tortillas from the store, you're subhuman :)